 With a buttery crumble topping and a delicious pumpkin filling, this Easy Pumpkin Praline Cobbler is the perfect Fall dessert.
-Put it together in less than 15 minutes and serve it with a scoop of vanilla ice cream.
-Everyone will be in pumpkin heaven!
+Serve it with a scoop of vanilla ice cream and everyone will be in pumpkin heaven!

 We enjoy fruit cobblers all year long and I love how quickly they can be put together.
 Sometimes I use fresh seasonal fruit, but just as often (especially during the colder months), I cheat and use canned pie filling.
 I top the fruit with an easy crumble that’s just flour, sugar and butter stirred together with a fork.
 Everyone goes crazy over these easy desserts served warm with a scoop of vanilla ice cream.